 Desertcart purchases this item on your behalf and handles shipping, customs, and support to Seychelles.

-The BIQU CryoGrip Pro Glacier 257x257mm Panda Build Plate is a double-sided, removable platform engineered for Bambu-Lab 3D printers.
-Featuring a unique 7-layer cobalt oxide coating and high magnetism, it delivers exceptional first-layer adhesion at low bed temperatures (45-70°C), reducing energy consumption and print failures.
-Its hollow handle design enables quick plate swaps without cooling delays, while integrated AR codes ensure seamless printer compatibility.
-Ideal for professionals seeking reliable, efficient, and clean 3D printing workflows.
+The BIQU CryoGrip Pro Glacier is a double-sided, removable build plate engineered for Bambu-Lab 3D printers.
+Featuring a high-magnetism substrate and a durable 7-layer cobalt oxide coating, it offers exceptional first-layer adhesion and resistance to warping.
+Its hollow handle design allows immediate removal post-print without heat risk, while integrated AR codes ensure seamless printer compatibility.
+Ideal for PLA, PETG, ABS, and PA filaments, this build plate upgrades your printing experience with reliability and precision.

 Wanna Save Electricity and Have a Grippy Build Plate?
 Now you can have both.